matttgregg/advent21/README.md

 Work out how to update this with each call and you're fine.
 There aren't that many boards, so worth spending extra memory if it keeps things simpler.

+### Day 5

+Keep calm and read the question carefully for this one.
+As usual the problem description can suggest inefficient ways to model.

+* You only need to worry about discrete points on the ocean floor.
+(This is particularly important for part 2).
+* Diagonals will *always* be at 45 degrees.
+This simplifies things a lot.
+* You probably don't need to map the whole ocean floor - unless you want a visualization?
+Having said that the whole map isn't prohibitively large.

+Probably the biggest thing to note though is that you want to work on the ocean map, rather than looking for crossings between lines.
+Having said that it depends on the data.
+In this case the lines are relatively short, in terms of the points on the line.
+In a different situation you might have very long lines (mm grid over km lengths?) and then looking for crossings would be more efficient.
+Always good to do a quick run over data and think about where the big numbers will come from.

 ### Day 6

 This one follows the classic idea of 'model it properly and part 2 is trivial'.